Planar Calibration

 | dt | Time between frames (seconds) | 0.56 |

-| source_path_idx | Which source path to use | 0 |
+| source_path_idx | Which source path to calibrate | 0 |

 GUI Workflow

-- 1Select source path from dropdown
+- 1Select source path from the dropdown

-- 3Enter px_per_mm (from your measurement)
+- 3Enter px_per_mm (pixels per millimetre)

-- 4Click "Calibrate Vectors" to apply calibration
+- 4Click "Calibrate Vectors" to apply

 - 5Click "Set as Active" to make this the active method